Features and Benefits

 - Safety: Icon clearly communicates key safety information on both label and lid.

 - Healthcare Use Sites: May be used on hard non-porous surfaces of: bed railings, blood glucose meters (glucometers), cabinets, carts, chairs, counters, dental unit instruments trays, exam tables, gurneys, isolettes, IV poles, stethoscopes, stretchers, tables, telephones, toilet seats, diagnostic equipment, patient monitoring equipment, patient support and delivery equipment, and many more!
-Please refer to the product label to get the full listing of use sites.
+Please refer to the product/master label to get the full listing of use sites.

 - Point of care accessories and tools are available to help improve staff compliance to facility protocols.